rafaelcapucho/marcio.io/content/blog/speeding-up-your-mongodb-queries-up-to-30-times-with-tornado.md

 ## The Mixin Code

-With the connection available, it's time to our Mixin.
+With the connection available, it's our Mixin time.

 ```python